 Our yearly RCPsych Awards celebrate the best and brightest teams and individuals in our field.

-Below you'll find the winners in each of the 17 categories, from psychiatrists of all grades and levels of training, to teams working throughout mental health care.
+Below you'll find details of the winners across all of our categories, from psychiatrists of all grades and levels of training, to teams working throughout mental health care.

 RCPsych Lifetime Achievement Award